This rustic peach cobbler is made from sweet peaches, warm spices, and a homemade buttermilk biscuit topping.

 5 tablespoonscold unsalted butter, cut into small chunks, plus more for greasing the pan

-Make the peach filling: In a large bowl, combine the peaches, lemon juice, 2/3 cup sugar, cornstarch, cinnamon and nutmeg and mix well to coat the peaches evenly.
-Taste the filling; it should have the perfect balance of tart and sweet.
-If it is too tart, add 1-2 tablespoons more sugar.
+Make the peach filling: In a large bowl, combine the peaches, lemon juice, sugar, cornstarch, cinnamon, and nutmeg.
+Mix until well combined and the peaches are evenly coated.
 Set aside.

-Make the topping: In a medium bowl, combine the flour, 6 tablespoons of sugar, baking powder, baking soda and salt.
-Add the butter and blend with a pastry cutter or your fingers until the mixture resembles coarse crumbs.
-Add the buttermilk and almond extract and stir with a spoon until just combined.
-It will look a little bit lumpy -- do not overmix.
+Make the biscuit topping: In a medium bowl, combine the flour, 6 tablespoons of the sugar, the baking powder, baking soda and salt.
+Add the butter and rub in with your fingers, or blend with a pastry cutter, until the mixture resembles coarse crumbs.
+In a liquid measuring cup, combine the buttermilk and vanilla extract.
+Add the buttermilk-vanilla mixture to the flour mixture and stir with a spoon until evenly moistened.
+Do not overmix; the batter will look lumpy.

-Transfer the peach filling to the prepared baking dish (don't leave any of the juices behind) and flatten into an even layer.
-Drop the batter in large, evenly spaced dollops on top of the peaches.
-Sprinkle 1 tablespoon of sugar over the batter.
-Place the baking dish on a foil-lined sheet pan in the oven (to guard against spills) and bake until the bottom is bubbling and the top is golden, about 40 minutes.
-Let cool for 10-15 minutes, then serve with vanilla ice cream or sweetened whipped cream.
+Assemble and bake the cobbler: Transfer the peach filling to the prepared baking dish and flatten into an even layer.
+Drop the batter in 6 large, evenly spaced dollops on top of the peaches.
+Sprinkle the remaining 1 tablespoon of sugar evenly over the batter.
+Bake until the fruit is bubbling and the top is golden, 40 to 45 minutes.
+Let cool for about 1 hour, then serve with vanilla ice cream or sweetened whipped cream.

 Cover any leftover cobbler loosely with a kitchen towel.
 (Do not cover with plastic wrap or the biscuit topping will get soggy.)
 Reheat in a 325°F oven for about 15 minutes.